RakuyoKit/JSONPreview/README.md

 ![image](https://github.com/rakuyoMo/JSONPreview/blob/master/Images/DFD.png)

-## Known issues

-1. After the first display, slide to a non-terminal position, rotate the screen, and the subviews will be misaligned.
-The subview will be misaligned.
-This problem does not occur when screen rotation is disabled.
-2. When collapsing/expanding nodes, there is a possibility of JSON flickering.
-3. On some systems (a more comprehensive test has not been performed yet), when the JSON is very complex, there will be flickering problems, and the console will output `CoreAnimation: failed to allocate xxx bytes`.
-(The problem may be an iOS system problem)

 ## TODO

-- [ ] Fix known issues.
 - [ ] Add new integration methods, such as `Carthage` and `Swift Package Manager`.
 - [ ] Support for macOS.
-- [ ] Better copy operation.

 ## Thanks